flyingmachine/brave-clojure-web/content/java.md

 treated to more clearings up as you learn how to use Java libraries within your Clojure project.

-TODO more detail about the JVM being hosted: GC, threads TODO segue into next chapter, implementation in terms of JVM abstractions
-TODO mention that leiningen handles building jar files and classpaths for you
-TODO mention that you might run into classpath problems and that the cp discussion is meant to give you more insight into what's going on

 # Java Interop

 One of Rich Hickey's design goals for Clojure was to create a